pyOpenSci/pyopensci.github.io/_posts/2023-09-11-community-manager-job-available.md

 - Be building relationships with core organizations in the open source and DEIA open science space
 - Be working with the executive director to secure funding for pyOpenSci
 - Be working with the executive director to develop a training program and content that teaches scientists how to create python packages and implement open science workflows.

-## We Can Offer

-The salary range for this full time position is $65,000-80,000/year plus full benefits.

-### Benefits

-Your position will be within the pyOpensci organization.
-However, your benefits and salary will be provided by [Community Initiatives](https://communityin.org/), our fiscal sponsor.

-This is a full-time position that includes excellent benefits and a competitive salary commensurate with experience.

-### Comprehensive benefits package including:

-- Fully paid medical, dental and vision
-- 401k and 3% employer match
-- Fully paid basic life insurance, LTD, STD coverage
-- 4 weeks paid vacation
-- 11 paid holidays
-- 4 floating holidays

-## Application Instructions

-To apply, please send the following materials to admin@pyopensci.org.

-- Current **resume** or CV.
-- **Cover letter** that specifically addresses:
-  - the job requirements and outlines your qualifications.
-  - work that you've done related to community management
-  - work that you've done related to diversity, equity, inclusion and accessibility.
-  - your interest in working for pyOpenSci.
-  - when you can start this position.
-- Contact information for **three references**.
-- Links to **2 writing samples** - these could be links to blog posts, social media posts or education resources that you've developed.

-_Applications without a cover letter and writing samples will not be considered._

 ## Equal Employment Opportunity